marcvspt/funny-animals/README.md

 # Funny Animals facts
-This is my first app in react fetchin an API c:
+This is my first app in react fetchin an API c: x